hupe1980/nextjs-ai-chatbot/README.md

 # 🤖 nextjs-ai-chatbot
-> Next.js AI Chatbot with any website
+> Next.js AI Chatbot - Chat with any website

 This is a [Next.js](https://nextjs.org/) project that implements an AI chatbot with website context retrieved from a vector store.